 Alastair is currently the chief services officer at Beyond Blue supporting the Australian community to achieve their best possible mental health.

 “In my roles as a veterinary surgeon and at Guide Dogs Victoria, I have seen the positive impact animals can have on mental heath and wellbeing.
-I greatly appreciate the opportunity to support Lort Smith deliver affordable world class veterinary services.”
+I greatly appreciate the opportunity to support Lort Smith deliver world-class, affordable animal health care.”

 Angus has an accomplished track record in strategic management and business planning, with a main focus on healthcare and medical technologies.
 Prior to his current role as Director of Enterprise Strategy at Monash Health, Angus has held various senior public and private sector positions and has led initiatives to promote business partnering as a way to drive innovation and growth.